consoledotdev/home/content/tools/server-monitoring.md

 and [Datadog](https://docs.datadoghq.com/integrations/prometheus/).

-Using Grafana and Prometheus means you maintain control over your monitoring infrastructure but if you decide it’s too much hassle, there are hosted providers.
+Using Grafana and Prometheus means you maintain control over your monitoring infrastructure but if you decide it's too much hassle, there are hosted providers.
 [Grafana Cloud](https://grafana.com/products/cloud/) is a commercial SaaS version of Grafana + Prometheus, plus you get logging and tracing all in one service.